Ena224/enaAiTry-V2-Reminder/README.md

 🔔 Preview

-(Add your screenshots or demo GIF here)
+🖼️ (Add your screenshots or demo GIF here)
 Example:

 💬 My Favorite Line

-There are tons of bots out there… but can your bot remind you to study like mine does? 😏
+“There are tons of bots out there… but can your bot remind you to study like mine does? 😏”

 👩‍💻 Author

 Ena
 🎓 CSE Student @ North Western University, Khulna
-💡 Passionate about AI that helps humans — not just answers them.
+💡 Passionate about building AI that helps humans — not just answers them.